Here’s a collection of the best video player UI design inspiration and tips on things to think about when designing them.

 Here are some examples of elements that can improve the design of a video player:

-- One method of achieve that is to use an opaque/translucent backgrounds on overlays.
+- One method of achieving that is to use an opaque/translucent background on overlays.
 Any graphical elements that are secondary can have a lower opacity in order to take less visual attention

 - You can also utilize the use of icons instead of text

-- This can improve community and user engagements, and in turn the user experience
+- This can improve community and user engagement, and in turn, the user experience

-- On dekstop, it can be a really nice function to see the comment section on the side of the video (especially if the comments are live)
+- On desktop, it can be a really nice function to see the comment section on the side of the video (especially if the comments are live)

 - Allow the user to dismiss or hide on-screen elements that they do not wish to be seen (e.g. subtitles, floating comments and elements, notifications, information).